Damavand Volcano - John Seach

 The slopes of the volcano comprise trachyandesite lava flows.
 Two periods of eruptive activity have been identified (1.78 Ma-800ka and 500 ka-7.3 ka), separated by a period of quiescence.
 One significant ignimbrite eruption has been identified, though pyroclastic eruptions have been small and infrequent.
 Debris avalanche deposits suggest that one or more sector collapse events have occurred at the volcano.

-The eruptive style has remained the same throughout the volcano's two million year history despite one or more sector collapse events and the formation of a second cone overlying the old eroded cone.
+The eruptive style at Damavand has remained the same throughout the volcano's two million year history despite one or more sector collapse events and the formation of a second cone overlying the old eroded cone.

 Damavand Volcano Eruptions